jelena2712/CBRF-FB13-/README.md

 # CBRF-FB13-
 In order to run the python files present in this project, You have to do the following:

-1)Clone the repository;
+1)Clone the repository

 2)If You want to use pretrained model, You have to download corresponding files given bellow;

-1)Create new environment by using  conda create --name cbrf python=3.7
+1)Create the new environment by using: conda create --name cbrf python=3.7 conda activate cbrf

 2)pip install -r requirements.txt